^

 Diseases of the stomach:

-2. Fundamental gastritis (pain sharp, paroxysmal)
+2. Fundal gastritis (pain is sharp and paroxysmal)

 Pancreas:

-1. Acute pancreatitis (colicky or persistent pain)
+1. Acute pancreatitis (colicky or constant pain)

 Spleen: